Elagabalus: Marriages, sexual orientation and gender identity

 The question of Elagabalus's sexual orientation and gender identity is disputed, owing to salacious and unreliable sources.
-Cassius Dio states that Elagabalus was married five times (twice to the same woman).
+Cassius Dio states that Elagabalus was married to women five times (twice to the same woman).
 His first wife was Julia Cornelia Paula, whom he married prior to 29 August 219; between then and 28 August 220, he divorced Paula, took the Vestal Virgin Julia Aquilia Severa as his second wife, divorced her, and took a third wife, who Herodian says was Annia Aurelia Faustina, a descendant of Marcus Aurelius and the widow of a man Elagabalus had recently executed, Pomponius Bassus.
 In the last year of his reign, Elagabalus divorced Annia Faustina and remarried Aquilia Severa.

 Dio states that another "husband of this woman [Elagabalus] was Hierocles", an ex-slave and chariot driver from Caria.
 The Historia Augusta claims that Elagabalus also married a man named Zoticus, an athlete from Smyrna, while Dio says only that Zoticus was his cubicularius.
 Dio says that Elagabalus prostituted himself in taverns and brothels.

 Some writers suggest that Elagabalus may have identified as female or been transgender, and may have sought sex reassignment surgery.
-Dio says Elagabalus delighted in being called Hierocles's mistress, wife, and queen.
+Dio states that Elagabalus came to be called "woman, lady, empress" after marrying Hierocles.
 The emperor reportedly wore makeup and wigs, preferred to be called a lady and not a lord, and supposedly offered vast sums to any physician who could provide him with a vagina by means of incision (Cassius Dio, Roman History, 80.16.7).
 Some historians, including the classicists Mary Beard, Zachary Herz, and Martijn Icks, treat these accounts with caution, as sources for Elagabalus' life were often antagonistic towards him and largely untrustworthy.